Skip to main content

 4. The residents will develop the ability to communicate effectively in writing with referring optometrists, other health care providers, and professionals outside of the health care field.

-Goal 5: To promote the concept of life-long learning and interest in optometric education, clinical research, and/or developing further expertise and credentials (American Academy of Optometry’s Diplomate in Binocular Vision, Perception & Pediatric Optometry and the College of Optometrists in Vision Development’s Fellowship).
+Goal 5: To promote the concept of life-long learning and interest in optometric education, clinical research, and/or developing further expertise and credentials (American Academy of Optometry’s Diplomate in Binocular Vision, Perception & Pediatric Optometry Section and the College of Optometrists in Vision Development’s Fellowship).

 Objectives: